WomenPlusPlus/deploy-impact-22-openedu-e/src/Ontology/Design/README.md

 #### The Resource superclass and its subclasses

-The term *resource* refers to content uploaded to the platform.
+The term **resource** refers to content uploaded to the platform.
 One of the things that were immediately clear to us is that the current ontology was limited in terms of categorizing uploaded resources, as they were merely split between projects, trainings and news.
-The categorization is not well-defined, and the uploaded content doesn’t seem to reflect the definitions that are present (for example “Events and Contests” are supposed to be in News according to the homepage but are actually uploaded under Projects).
+The categorization is not well-defined, and the uploaded content doesn’t seem to reflect the definitions that are present.
+For example “Events and Contests” are supposed to be in News according to the homepage but are actually categorized under Projects.
 In our opinion, this limited categorization does not reflect the variety of content on the platform.
 Furthermore, using such generic categorization results in inefficient and incorrect categorization of uploaded content, as is the case currently in OpenEdu.

-To tackle this issue, we created additional classes (i.e., categories) under which uploaded resources can be categorized.
+To tackle this issue, we created additional classes under which uploaded resources can be categorized.
 We ended up with six subclasses for the Superclass Resource:

 1. Guides & Tutorials
 2. Tools